Sebukpor/Diabetes-classification/README.md

-Here's a clearer and more organized version of your README file for the project:

----

 # Diabetes Detection Web Application

 This web application allows users to predict the likelihood of diabetes based on various health parameters using a pre-trained TensorFlow.js model.
 The prediction is made directly in the browser by processing user inputs through a simple HTML form.